support@psrcompliance.com +91 87961 04190 WhatsApp

 Step 5 – Get Unique Identification Number (UIN)

-After approval, the drone receives a Unique Identification Number, which must be displayed on the drone.
+After verification, the government will issue a Unique Identification Number (UIN) for your drone.
+This number must be clearly displayed on the drone.

 Documents Required for Drone Registration